simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

   Serial.println(sensor.getVelocity());
 }
 ```
-Make sure to change the sensor parameters to suite your application, such as pin numbers, impulses per revolution, bus addresses and similar.
-Make sure to go through the [sensor docs](sensors) if you are not sure in some of the parameters.
+Make sure to change the sensor parameters to suit your application, such as pin numbers, impulses per revolution, bus addresses and similar.
+Make sure to go through the [sensor docs](sensors) if you are not sure about some of the parameters.

 If your sensor is well connected and if everything works well, you should have in your serial terminal an output of your sensor angle and velocity.

 <blockquote class="info"> <p class="heading">☑️ Simple test</p> Make sure to test that one rotation of the motor gives you <b>6.28</b> radians of sensor angle.</blockquote>

 ## Step 2.
-Testing the driver
+Testing just the driver
 Once your sensor is working you can proceed to the driver test.
 The simplest way to test the driver is to use the library examples.
-If you have a luxury of time you can test the driver using the examples in `examples/utils/driver_standalone_test` folder.
+If you have the luxury of time you can test the driver using the examples in the `examples/utils/driver_standalone_test` folder.
 These examples test the driver as a standalone module and with them you can set any voltage value to any of the driver phases.
 ```cpp
 #include <SimpleFOC.h>
 // BLDC driver instance